ropxu/Thesis/README.md

-# Is the predictive power of news sentiment embedded in implied volatility?
+# Code for my thesis work

-This repo contains code for my thesis work
+Thesis title: Is the predictive power of news sentiment embedded in implied volatility?